-If you haven't worked with ROCE before, it measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
-To calculate this metric for NXP Semiconductors, this is the formula:
+For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
+To calculate this metric for Imperial Petroleum, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.048 = US$15m ÷ (US$322m - US$19m) (Based on the trailing twelve months to September 2022).

 Therefore, Imperial Petroleum has an ROCE of 4.8%.
 Ultimately, that's a low return and it under-performs the Oil and Gas industry average of 21%.

 Historical performance is a great place to start when researching a stock so above you can see the gauge for Imperial Petroleum's ROCE against it's prior returns.
 If you're interested in investigating Imperial Petroleum's past further, check out this free graph of past earnings, revenue and cash flow.

 We're delighted to see that Imperial Petroleum is reaping rewards from its investments and is now generating some pre-tax profits.
 Shareholders would no doubt be pleased with this because the business was loss-making two years ago but is is now generating 4.8% on its capital.
 In addition to that, Imperial Petroleum is employing 122% more capital than previously which is expected of a company that's trying to break into profitability.
 We like this trend, because it tells us the company has profitable reinvestment opportunities available to it, and if it continues going forward that can lead to a multi-bagger performance.

 The Bottom Line